mike706574/ikea/README.md

 2) `filterValue` for filteringto skip filtering
 3) `pageNumber` and `pageSize` for pagination

-Each group is optional, so use any combination to fit your needs - for example, leave out `filterValue` if you don't need your items to be filtered.
+Each group is optional, so use any combination to fit your needs - for example, leave out `filterValue` if you don't need your items to be filtered or `pageNumber` and `pageSize` if pagination isn't needed.

 The second argument to `prepare`, `items`, is the set of items - something like this: